-No Federal or Public Funds have been used in any aspect of the initial studies, manuscript preparation or final formulation of this theory or in support of this website: www.Liver-Brain-Theory.com
+No Federal or Public Funds have been used in any aspect of the initial studies, manuscript preparation or final formulation of this theory or in support of this website: www.Liver-Brain-Theory.com/

-Additionally, there are several million Americans with Nonvascular forms of senile dementias, (hereafter to be named: Primary Dementias) all without known cause or cure.
-These diseases are characterized by variable, but progressive loss of social skills and memory.
-A relatively high percent of patients with Primary Dementia insidiously progress to develop Alzheimer’s disease over a period of 5-10 years or longer.
-The variety of clinical findings present in patients with Primary Dementia is sufficiently variable and amorphous to preclude meaningful classification or enumeration.
+Additionally, there are several million Americans with “Non Vascular forms of Senile Dementia”, (hereafter to be named: “Primary Dementia”) all without known cause or cure.
+Clinical manifestations are characterized by variable, but progressive loss of social skills and memory.
+A relatively high percent of patients with Primary Dementia insidiously progress to develop Alzheimer’s disease over a period of 5-10 years or longer: (the prodromal periods of Alzheimer’s).
+The variety of clinical findings present in patients with Primary Dementia is sufficiently variable and amorphous to preclude meaningful classification, enumeration or study.

 The author openly predicts that many of these heretical ideas will prove relevant, if not prescient.
 Currently it is virtually impossible to find a reputable medical journal willing to publish any new ideas or theories relevant to neurodegenerative diseases: even a simple theory as short as 134 words in length was rejected by two prominent medical journals as recently as September, 2014.
 Even the ALS organization refused to publish or cite these heretical ideas pertinent to ALS, their primary reason to exist.

 This web site will encourage and welcome other investigators an opportunity to publish their own ideas concerning any other possible causes of neurodegenerative diseases.
 Additionally this site will provide a public forum for other thoughtful and knowledgeable individuals to exchange ideas without concern of being ridiculed.
 Should we be able to reason together, more cogent and relevant theories pertinent to these debilitating diseases will most likely be developed within a year or two.